 Along with speed and price, equipment fees, data allowances and contracts are major considerations when choosing an internet service.
 With low equipment fees, unlimited data on most plans and no contracts, we find AT&T to be one of the more customer-friendly internet providers.

-AT&T used to charge a $99 installation fee, but it’s currently waived on all internet plans.
+AT&T is currently waiving its $99 professional installation fee.
 Self-installation is available in some areas, but most customers will have to schedule an appointment with an AT&T technician.

 No contract required for internet